 Why This Matters

-The Enlightenment wasn't just a period of smart people writing books—it was a fundamental revolution in how Europeans thought about power, knowledge, and human nature.
-On the AP European History exam, you're being tested on your ability to trace how these philosophical ideas caused real political change, from constitutional governments to revolutionary upheavals.
+The Enlightenment wasn't just a period of smart people writing books.
+It was a fundamental revolution in how Europeans thought about power, knowledge, and human nature.
+On the AP European History exam, you're tested on your ability to trace how these philosophical ideas caused real political change, from constitutional governments to revolutionary upheavals.
 The College Board explicitly wants you to connect thinkers like Locke and Rousseau to developments like the French Revolution and the Declaration of the Rights of Man.

 Understanding these philosophers means grasping the intellectual toolkit that shaped everything from natural rights theory to economic liberalism to feminist thought.
-Don't just memorize who said what—know which concept each thinker represents and how their ideas challenged or reinforced existing power structures.
+Don't just memorize who said what.
+Know which concept each thinker represents and how their ideas challenged or reinforced existing power structures.
 When an FRQ asks about the "causes of the French Revolution" or "challenges to absolutism," these are your go-to examples.

 Political Theory and the Social Contract